-What should you avoid when buying your first home?
+What should you look out for when buying your first home?

-When viewing your potential first home, it’s easy to look at it through “rose-tinted glasses.”
-You may fail to spot things that can cause serious issues further down the line.
-If you have a family member or friend who is in the building trade, it may be a good idea to take them along and view the property.
-They may see issues that you miss, which can save you a lot of financial trouble.
-You can even use these problems as bargaining tools to drive the price down.
+When viewing your potential first home, it’s easy to look at it through rose-tinted glasses and you might fail to spot things that can cause serious problems later on.
+If you have a family member or friend who’s in the building trade, it may be a good idea to take them along to view the property.
+They could see issues that you miss, and you can even use these problems as bargaining tools to drive down the price of the house.

 Some things to look out for include: